anxhirr/rn-thermal-print/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report 🐛
-about: Create a bug report for react-native-thermal-receipt-printer.
+about: Create a bug report for rn-thermal-print.
 title: ""
 labels: bug
 assignees: ""
 ---

-- [ ] I have searched the [issues](https://github.com/HeligPfleigh/react-native-thermal-receipt-printer/issues) of this repository and believe that this is not a duplicate.
+- [ ] I have searched the [issues](https://github.com/anxhirr/rn-thermal-print/issues) of this repository and believe that this is not a duplicate.

 **Current Behavior**